Atlas-OS/Atlas/docs/diagnostics.md

 message.
 No automatic crash upload or full dump collection is installed.

 Exports retain complete eligible files up to 32 MiB each, 256 MiB total and 2,048 visited entries.
-The manifest identifies omitted evidence so support can request specific files separately.
+The manifest identifies omitted evidence so contributors can request specific files separately.
 Symbolic links/junctions are skipped.
-Existing exports are not automatically deleted; users may remove ZIPs after support no longer needs them.
+Existing exports are not automatically deleted; users may remove ZIPs after the investigation no longer needs them.

 For triage, read `manifest.json`, correlate timestamps in app logs with the